github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

 Control flow classes
 --------------------

 This part of the library represents the control flow graph of each ``Scope`` (classes, functions, and modules).
 Each ``Scope`` contains a graph of ``ControlFlowNode`` elements.
 Each scope has a single entry point and at least one (potentially many) exit points.
 To speed up control and data flow analysis, control flow nodes are grouped into basic blocks.
-For more information, see `basic blocks <http://en.wikipedia.org/wiki/Basic_block>`__ in Wikipedia.
+For more information, see `Basic block <http://en.wikipedia.org/wiki/Basic_block>`__ on Wikipedia.

 Example
 ^^^^^^^